Items Description¶

 Unit Conversion¶

-The DataPortal can convert units from the SI (Metric) system to the US system and vice versa.
-It is important to name the unit symbols exactly like in the table below, otherwise, the conversion algorithm will not recognize them correctly.
+The DataPortal can convert units from the SI (metric) system to the US system and vice versa.
+Unit symbols must match the table below exactly for the conversion algorithm to recognize them correctly.
 It is strongly recommended to use the predefined units described in Predefined Units.
-Furthermore, the conversion algorithm is not case-sensitive.
-The following table shows the pairs that belong together.
+The conversion algorithm is not case-sensitive.

 |---|---|---|---|